Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 In these circumstances, you should be exposed to vociferous challenge.

-below the age of 12 would be able to attend films classified for the 12-to-14 age group.
+children below the age of 12 would be able to attend films classified for the 12-to-14 age group.
 At present, the rating is mandatory.
 Under 12s are not supposed to go to "12" movies even if accompanied by their mother, their father,

-cluck my tongue because, frankly, the "12" rating does have problems.
+don't cluck my tongue because, frankly, the "12" rating does have problems.
 The maturity of children at around that age varies widely and parents are the best judges of their robustness.
 And cinema staff, too, cannot necessarily

 Moreover, the "12" rating is still highly restrictive.
 Billy Elliot , in many ways a natural "12" was classified at "15" because of the extensive use of four-letter words, albeit in a